nickmonad/bips.dev/web/content/37/index.md

 the probability of a false positive, where 1.0 is "match everything" and zero is unachievable.

-The size S of the filter in bytes is given by
-`(-1 / pow(log(2), 2) * N * log(P)) / 8`.
-Of course you must ensure it
+The size S of the filter in bytes is given by `(-1 / pow(log(2), 2) * N
-does not go over the maximum size (36,000: selected as it represents a filter of 20,000 items with false positive rate of &lt; 0.1% or 10,000 items and a false positive rate of &lt; 0.0001%).
+* log(P)) / 8`.
+Of course you must ensure it does not go over the maximum size (36,000: selected as it represents a filter of 20,000 items with false positive rate of \< 0.1% or 10,000 items and a false positive rate of \< 0.0001%).

 The number of hash functions required is given by `S * 8 / N * log(2)`.